- Course content

 Application deadline: None - rolling admissions for a September start

 This part-time MSc course in Finance and Investment is highly relevant to professionals already working in the financial services sector.
 In particular, it will be highly attractive to those looking to either extend the scope of their current responsibilities or to make a career change into an area such as portfolio management, security analysis, risk management, M & A, or financial consultancy.

 The innovative structure allows students to tailor the core courses as well as the electives to their individual interests.

 Students are offered the opportunity to take extra electives in the first year and complete the taught part of the degree in a shorter period.
 Please speak to the Admissions Officer for details.

-The structure of the part-time Finance & Investment programme is specifically designed to fit around the busy working lives of professionals working in the finance sector.
+The structure of the part-time Finance & Investment course is specifically designed to fit around the busy working lives of professionals working in the finance sector.
 It meets on Tuesday and Thursday evenings and offers a teaching and learning environment that fully complements the demands of working life*.

 *Students should note that some elective modules or additional tutorial workshops may take place outside of these times.